astropy/astropy/docs/coordinates/index.rst

     True

-The `coordinates` subpackage also provides a quick way to get coordinates for named objects (if you have an active internet connection).
+The `astropy.coordinates` subpackage also provides a quick way to get coordinates for named objects (if you have an active internet connection).
 All subclasses of `~astropy.coordinates.coordsystems.SphericalCoordinatesBase` have a